RHEcosystemAppEng/exhort-java-api/README.md

 <h3>Tokens</h3>
 <p>
-If you wish the report to include other vulnerabilities data and resolutions which is only available to registered users.
-You can include the various vulnerability vendor data token as environment variables.
+If you wish the result to include other vulnerabilities data and resolutions which are only available to vendor registered users.
+You can include the various vendor tokens as environment variables.

 Available token environment variables:
 </p>